neumino/neumino.github.io/movies.md

-### The 355
+### Scream
-*Released on 2022-01-05, vote average 6.8*
+*Released on 2022-01-12, vote average 8.4*

-A group of top female agents from government agencies around the globe try to stop an organization from acquiring a deadly weapon to send the world into chaos.
+Twenty-five years after a streak of brutal murders shocked the quiet town of Woodsboro, a new killer has donned the Ghostface mask and begins targeting a group of teenagers to resurrect secrets from the town’s deadly past.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/MFVmUCB10aY?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/nRwLyKIBNU8?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>